 revised DRAFT ITU Information/document access Policy (WITH TRACK CHANGES)

-OPEN FOR COMMENTS UNTIL 24 DECEMBER 2015
+WITH COMMENTS RECEIVED AS OF 24 DECEMBER 2015

-To be sent to contributions@itu.int

-II.INTRODUCTION
+I. INTRODUCTION

-1.1 The International Telecommunication Union (“ITU”) believes that public access to information/documents (“information”) contributes to a better awareness and understanding of ITU’s unique mission.
+1.1 The International Telecommunication Union (“ITU”) believes that public access to information/documents (hereinafter called “information”) contributes to a better awareness and understanding of ITU’s unique mission.
 Better public access to information held, managed or generated by ITU facilitates transparency and accountability of ITU’s activities.

 1.2 Compliance with this policy is the responsibility of the ITU Secretary-General.